OferTauber/Katzrin-House-Booking-App/README.md

 - JS
 - React
 - Identify users using "Google Identity"
-- The dates are processed using JS torque
+- The dates are processed using MonentJS

 ## Component's structure